monkeypatch-xyz/monkeypatch-xyz.github.io/_posts/2017-11-11-Hello-World.md

 ## Welcome!
 -----

 This is my first post!

-Wait for more to come.
+`Wait for more to come`

 ```javascript
   function welcome() {